 This is a very well overdue post (oopsie!
 Sorry!), especially if you’ve been following our travels on Instagram!
 But here it is, the story of Mo!
-And her mighty make-over!!
+And his mighty make-over!!

 Mighty Mo came into our lives via gumtree but was originally a little too pricey for us.
-We viewed a couple of others, got to know her owners and in the end decided that actually, she was a bit of a bargain (with a fair bit of haggling involved too).
+We viewed a couple of others, got to know the owners and in the end decided that actually, he was a bit of a bargain (with a fair bit of haggling involved too).

-Not many vans that come from backpackers have been well looked after; they often get ragged around the outback and driven to almost the brink of ending up in a scrap yard, but Mo’s previous resident was a backpacking mechanic.
-This meant that although she’s old and been about a bit, all her insides have been well maintained and a lot has been replaced!
+Not many vans that come from backpackers have been well looked after; they often get abused, pushed around the outback and driven to almost the brink of ending up in a scrap yard, but Mo’s previous resident was a backpacking mechanic.
+This meant that although he’s old and been about a bit, all his insides have been well maintained and a lot has been replaced!

-She might not be the prettiest to most people, but her character is what made us fall for her.
+He might not be the prettiest to most people, but his character is what made us fall for him.

-Her roof has the doodles of times gone by and places she’s visited, she’s definitely been about.
-From the outside she doesn’t scream ‘there’s people sleeping in me’ like a lot do either, and that was important to us.
+His roof has the doodles of times gone by and places he’s visited, he’s definitely been about.
+From the outside he doesn’t scream ‘there’s people sleeping in me’ like a lot do either, and that was important to us.

-We love the popular VW campervan, but when you see them in a car park at night you know it’s likely to be housing a couple of travellers hoping to not get moved on.
-Mo is a bit more conspicuous; she doesn’t look out-of-place parked on the side of the road but on the inside, she’s comfy and welcoming.
+We love the popular VW camper van, but when you see them in a car park at night you know it’s likely to be housing a couple of travellers hoping to not get moved on.
+Mo is a bit more conspicuous; he doesn’t look out-of-place parked on the side of the road but on the inside, he’s comfy and welcoming.

-When we picked her up she was technically ready to go, the seat to bed conversion was an easy setup and there was plenty of storage.
+When we picked him up he was technically ready to go, the seat to bed conversion was an easy setup and there was plenty of storage.

-We could have set off on a road trip and been comfortable enough, but we wanted to make her more than just a bed on wheels; she needed to be home.
+We could have set off on a road trip and been comfortable enough, but we wanted to make him more than just a bed on wheels; he needed to be home.
 So our first stop, naturally, was Ikea and Kmart.

 Armed with a ton of fabric, new bedding, blankets and cushions we spent 3 days turning our Mighty Mo from budget comfort into budget luxury.